Landmarks of frontier Holbrook

 — The restored 1882 Holbrook railroad depot that was the town’s focal point when Owens -- well-armed -- went by himself to the Blevins House with a warrant for Andy Blevins.

 — The Holbrook Cemetery where a tombstone marks the graves of the three outlaws Owens gunned down at the Blevins House.

 — A line of stone buildings south of the Holbrook depot that includes the infamous Bucket of Blood Saloon.

 — The 1898 Navajo County Courthouse where a planned public hanging of murderer George Smiley with fancy invitations drew scorn from President William McKinley as an unseemly spectacle.

 The courthouse museum includes a dank jail with some fascinating art/graffiti created by prisoners in the gray bar hotel.

 Hash Knife Pony Express ride

-A recent addition to Holbrook is surprising but quite refreshing.
+A recent addition is surprising but refreshing.
 It's the Arizona Sake brewery that Japanese immigrant Atsuo Sakurai started in his wife's hometown.
-Arizona Sake won first place in an international sake competition in Tokyo and the award has boosted sales for the fledgling business.
+Arizona Sake won first place in an international sake competition in Tokyo and the award has boosted sales.

-Arizona Sake is available in Holbrook at West End Liquors, Super Fuels and Hatch's Quick Stop.
-Also in dozens of shops and restaurants across Arizona.
+Arizona Sake is available in Holbrook at West End Liquors, Super Fuels, Hatch's Quick Stop and in dozens of shops and restaurants across Arizona.